TO RECEIVE THIS COLUMN BY EMAIL EVERY WEEK, CLICK HERE.

 of things, many of which I wasn't aware, but I'm pretty sure guru meditation isn't on the list.

-As for what is on it, click here for the bio of Tom associated with his CTA Hall of Fame
+click here for the bio of Tom associated with his CTA Hall of Fame

 induction.
 I gotta admit, I'd seen excerpts of it before (minus the telling radio info) and I was